TheCharlatan/thecharlatan.github.io/_posts/2019-11-28-List-Of-Hardware-Wallet-Hacks.md

 :office: Vendor: Trezor
 :scroll: Title: Buffer overflow in bech32_decode
 :nerd_face: Detail: The C reference implementation for bech32 has an unsigned integer overflow that can lead to a buffer overflow.
-The bug was fixed by preventing the out-of-bounds accesses in the code.
+The bug was fixed by preventing out-of-bounds accesses in the code.
 :eyes: Type: Buffer overflow
 :poop: Bug: No sufficient out of bounds check
 :sunglasses: Reporter: Christian Reitter